 Did I mention the pre-game party for the LGBTQ community on the Sam Deck before the game?
 It was quite a night.
 I was grateful for the opportunity to share it with my son and his girlfriend.

 There’s still a lot of work to do.
-While bills for marriage equality and transgender rights have and are being passed, there are startling statistics linked to the LGBTQ+ community.
+While bills for marriage equality and transgender rights have been and are being passed, startling statistics are linked to the LGBTQ+ community.
 Studies indicate that between 25 and 50% of homeless youths are LGBTQ+ and on the streets because of their sexual orientation or gender identity.
 In a national study, 40 % of transgender adults reported having made a suicide attempt.
 LGBTQ+ people are denied health care and face a disproportionate rate of violence compared to their straight counterparts.